-At the age of about seven and one of the richest heiresses in England, she was married to her guardian's son, John De La Pole, 2nd Duke of Suffolk, a union which was later dissolved.
+At the age of about seven and one of the richest heiresses in England, Margaret was married to her guardian's son, John De La Pole, 2nd Duke of Suffolk, a union that was later dissolved.
 In 1455, Henry VI married Margaret, then aged twelve, to his maternal half-brother, Edmund Tudor, Earl of Richmond.
 Richmond was the illegitimate child of Henry's mother, Katherine of Valois (the widow of Henry V) and Owen Tudor, her Welsh Clerk of the Wardrobe.
-At the time of their marriage Edmund was aged twenty-five.
+At the time of their marriage, Edmund was aged twenty-four.

-Edmund was captured by Yorkists and imprisoned at Carmarthen Castle, there he contracted the plague and died.
-Margaret gave birth to his posthumus son, Henry Tudor, at Pembroke Castle, Wales on 28th January, 1457.
-She had sought refuge there under the protection of her brother-in-law, Jasper Tudor, Earl of Pembroke and was but thirteen at the time of her son's birth.
+Edmund was captured by Yorkists and imprisoned at Carmarthen Castle, where he contracted the plague and died.
+Margaret gave birth to his posthumous son, Henry Tudor, at Pembroke Castle, Wales on 28th January 1457.
+She had sought refuge there under the protection of her brother-in-law, Jasper Tudor, Earl of Pembroke and was but thirteen at the time of her son's birth, which was reported to be difficult.
 She was possibly damaged by the event, for, despite later acquiring two more husbands, Henry, to whom she was extremely attached, was to remain her only child.

-Margaret was very fond of all her grandchildren, but her favourite was said to be her namesake, Margaret Tudor, to whom she was also godmother and who later married to James IV, King of Scots.
-Lady Margaret left her in her will 'a gyrdell of gold conteyning xxix linkes, with a grete pomaunder at oon ende, ponder: xviii unces iii quarters'.
+Margaret was very fond of all her grandchildren, but her favourite was said to be her namesake, Margaret Tudor, to whom she was also godmother and who was later married to James IV, King of Scots.
+Lady Margaret left Margaret Tudor 'a gyrdell of gold conteyning xxix linkes, with a grete pomaunder at oon ende, ponder: xviii unces iii quarters' in her will.